christopheryeo/sentient-intro/README.md

 - **Dynamic Markdown Content:** The site dynamically renders content from `content/content.md`, including the About section, using a custom markdown parser for correct formatting.
 - **Image Assets:** All images from the sales-enablement project have been copied to `static/images` for use in this site.
 - **Modern Structure:** The project is organized for easy updates to content and assets, supporting enterprise and partnership marketing needs.
+- **Markdown Source of Truth:** As of April 2025, `content/content.md` has been fully synchronized with the latest content and structure from `index.html`.
+All main sections (Welcome, About, Company Overview, Value, Solutions, SmartChat, Partners, Case Studies, Team, Contact) are now maintained in markdown for ease of editing and future updates.
+This ensures consistency between the HTML and markdown content.
+Further edits to the website content should be made in `content/content.md` going forward.

 ## Project Structure
 - `content/` – Markdown content for the website (About, Solutions, Value Proposition, etc.)